lrug/lrug.org/source/lrug_root/meetings/june-2014-meeting/index.html.md

 ---
-parts: []

-updated_at: 2014-05-29 13:49:14 Z
-creatd_by:
-  login: hlame
-  email: murray.steele@gmail.com
-  name: Murray Steele
-slug: june-2014-meeting
 created_at: 2014-05-25 22:31:36 Z
-breadcrumb: June 2014 Meeting
 published_at: 2014-05-25 00:00:00 Z
 status: Published
-class_name: ""
+slug: june-2014-meeting
 updated_by:
+  email: murray.steele@gmail.com
   login: hlame
+  name: Murray Steele
+parts: []

+class_name: ""
+created_by:
   email: murray.steele@gmail.com
+  login: hlame
   name: Murray Steele
+breadcrumb: June 2014 Meeting
+updated_at: 2014-05-29 13:49:14 Z
 ---

 The June 2014 meeting of LRUG will be on *Monday the 9th of June*, from 6:30pm to 8:00pm.
 Our hosts [Skills Matter](http://skillsmatter.com/) will be providing the space, at their offices on Goswell Road; [The Skills Matter eXchange](https://skillsmatter.com/locations/96-skills-matter-exchange).  <a href="#jun14registration">Registration details are given below</a>.